-Have you received an email from Google to say that your site has mobile usability issues?
+Have you received an email from Google saying that your site has mobile usability issues?
 Or maybe another web development company has tried to shake you up by claiming your site isn’t mobile-friendly.
 They may be right, but whereas in the past it might not have been absolutely essential… it’s about to become a real problem if your site doesn’t work well on mobile devices.

-Caveat: If you’re one of the few website owners where all (or the vast majority) of your visitors are desktop users, then you may not need to worry as this the changes are reported to be only affecting mobile search.
+Caveat: If you’re one of the few website owners where all (or the vast majority) of your visitors are desktop users, then you may not need to worry as these changes are reported to be only affecting mobile search.
 You can check your Google Analytics (or other site stats) reports to determine how much of your traffic comes from mobile users.